lewagon/seatrain/README.md

 Run `dip provision` to start
 ```

-#### :warning: Known issues

-- Sprockets need to be downgraded to 3.7.4 to avoid `sassc` segfault in a Debian container. (https://github.com/lewagon/seatrain/issues/2)

 ## Docker Compose and [Dip](https://github.com/bibendi/dip)

 Dip (short for _Docker Interaction Process_) is a Ruby gem from Misha Merkushin at Evil Martians that allows you to interact with development containers as if you were using Rails without Docker at all.